-When a non-exempt employee does not work 40 hours in a work week, and the Court has not been officially closed on a work day, a signed Request for Leave form must be submitted to establish the amount of time excepted from that 40-hour work week.
+When a non-exempt employee does not work 40 hours in a work week, and the Court has not been officially closed on a workday, a request for leave must be submitted via CAPPS to establish the amount of time excepted from that 40-hour work week.

-A Request for Leave form submitted by the Chief Deputy Clerk, the Financial Services Director, a Deputy Clerk, or a member of the administrative staff is to be signed by the Clerk of Court, or designee.
+A request for leave submitted by the Chief Deputy Clerk, the Court Accountant, a Deputy Clerk, or a member of the administrative staff is to be signed by the Clerk of Court, or designee.

-Exempt employees also must submit Request for Leave forms for any leave or sick time used.
-A law clerk's Request for Leave form is to be signed by the assigned Justice or staff lawyer assigned to that Justice.
-A staff lawyer's Request for Leave form is to be signed by the assigned Justice or, in the absence of the Justice, the Chief Staff Attorney.
+Exempt employees also must submit requests for leave for any leave or sick time used.
+A law clerk's request for leave is to be approved by the assigned Justice or Chief Staff Attorney.
+A staff lawyer's request for leave is to be approved by the assigned Justice or designee.

-The Chief Justice is to sign Request for Leave forms for the Clerk of Court and Chief Staff Attorney.
+The Chief Justice approves requests for leave for the Clerk of Court and Chief Staff Attorney.